aws/karpenter-provider-aws/website/content/en/v0.32/concepts/nodeclasses.md

 ## spec.role

-`Role` is an optional field and is necessary to tell Karpenter which identity nodes from this `EC2NodeClass` should assume.
+`Role` is an optional field and tells Karpenter which IAM identity nodes should assume.
 You must specify one of `role` or `instanceProfile` when creating a Karpenter `EC2NodeClass`.
 If using the [Karpenter Getting Started Guide]({{<ref "../getting-started/getting-started-with-karpenter" >}}) to deploy Karpenter, you can use the `KarpenterNodeRole-$CLUSTER_NAME` role provisioned by that process.

 ```yaml
 spec: